SanjidaNowrin/decorative-lights-client/README.md

 ### .
 When admin add any new product users will be able to see in more products section.

 ### .
 Admin can able to delete any orders if products are not available right now.

+### .
+If you want to see admin dashboard feature you need to login using admin@admin.com